Skip to main content

 How to use Existing Styles

-Read key concepts to learn more about presets, libraries, and components.
+Read key concepts to learn more about Design Systems and components.

 1. The models have become quite good!
 Try uploading a screenshot of the design you want to use as a starting point.

 2. Do you have an existing component library?
-You can make a library in Magic Patterns to then leverage a set of reusable components.
+You can create a Design System to organize your reusable components and ensure consistent usage across all your designs.

-3. Presets are a way to configure a default style like, “always use #228B22 as my primary button color.”
+3. Use Rules to configure default styles like “always use #228B22 as my primary button color.”